AmanoTeam/InfoPlaca/README.md

 # Usage

 - Inline: <code>@InfoPlacaBot PLACA</code>
-- In chat: just send the plate on the convertinal format or MERCOSUL format.
+- In chat: just send the plate on the convertional format or MERCOSUL format.